On Model Calibration for Long-Tailed Object Detection and Instance Segmentation: Post-Processing Calibration for Long-Tailed Object Detection

 in which $\vw_c$ treats every class $c'\neq c$ and the background class together as the ``negative'' class.
 In other words, the background logit $\phi_{C+1} = \vw_{C+1}^\top f_{\vtheta}(\vx)$ in \autoref{eq_softmax} is not explicitly learned.

 Our post-processing calibration approach can be extended to multiple binary classifiers as well.
 For example, \autoref{eq_post_1} becomes

+We note that solely calibrating the scores can re-rank the detected tuples across classes within each image such that rare and common objects, which initially have lower scores, could be included in the cap to largely increase the recall.
+Therefore, as will be shown in the experimental results, the improvement for multiple binary classifiers mainly comes from the rare and common objects.

-However, one drawback of this (which we will empirically demonstrate in the experiments) is the infeasibility of normalization across classes; $s_c$ does not necessarily sum to 1.
-Forcing them to sum to 1 would inevitably turn many background patches into foreground proposals due to the lack of the background logit $\phi_{C+1}$.
+However, one drawback of the score calibration alone is the infeasibility of normalization across classes; $s_c$ does not necessarily sum to 1, making it hard to re-order the scores of tuples within each class.
+Forcing the confidence scores across classes of each proposal to sum to 1 would inevitably turn many background patches into foreground proposals due to the lack of the background logit $\phi_{C+1}$.